 Unlike some towns, Bethel isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bethel are a mix of both white- and blue-collar jobs.
 Overall, Bethel is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Bethel who work in healthcare suport services (15.17%), sales jobs (11.59%), and healthcare (7.03%).

-The education level of Bethel citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.11% of adults 25 and older in Bethel have a college degree.
+The percentage of adults in Bethel who are college-educated is close to the national average for all communities of 21.84%: 19.11% of the adults in Bethel have a bachelor's degree or advanced degree.

 The per capita income in Bethel in 2022 was $29,622, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $118,488 for a family of four.
 However, Bethel contains both very wealthy and poor people as well.